SAXS#

 Small-angle X-ray scattering (SAXS) can be extracted using MAICoS.
-To follow this how-to guide, you should download the topology and the trajectory files.
+To follow this how-to guide, you should download the topology and the trajectory files of the water system.

 First, we import Matplotlib, MDAnalysis, NumPy and MAICoS: